Set up an account, choose the right app, and add your first artwork record.

 - Profile settings such as account type, preferred units, preferred currency, field visibility, artist text, and inventory code templates sync through the shared account.

-- Web and iOS share the same Supabase-backed archive.
+- Web and iOS share the same account archive.
 Changes made on one side appear on the other after sync completes.

 Artwork records are the core of the system.
 Collections, catalogs, rooms, portfolios, sales, and documents all build from them.